PECOS-packages/PECOS/docs/user-guide/surface-gadgets.md

 ## What the detector layer guarantees

-For valid `LogicalCircuitBuilder` programs, every emitted detector has been deterministic in every shape probed; the model's known limitations lose detectors rather than emit non-deterministic ones.
+For valid `LogicalCircuitBuilder` programs, every emitted detector is
+deterministic: a stabilizer term that cannot be resolved to an earlier same-type measurement or a preparation yields no detector, so the model's known limitations lose detectors rather than emit non-deterministic ones.
 Boundary detectors come from backward propagation of stabilizer terms through gates, earlier measurements, and preparation.
 Standalone `TickCircuitRenderer` annotations follow the memory template and inherit no such guarantee.